thinkdream/react-redux-explained/README.md

 The last level, defining another set of functionalities, it's needed only for a stack that builds for different platforms, as ex React and React Native, as contains files for each platform.

-As for the redux folder I would prefer something that generates actions from reducers or reducers from actions, something that you are defining once and have both as a result.
+As for the `data` redux folder I would prefer something that generates actions from reducers or reducers from actions, something that you are defining once and have both as a result.

 Containers are placed just in the root of each Pod, naturally requiring from subfolders.
 A container can also import a container from another Pod.